ibm-cloud-docs/openpages/admin-customize-hostname.md

 By default, instances have a system-generated hostname in the URL.
 You can change the hostname to create a more user-friendly URL. {: shortdesc}

-You can also transfer a custom hostname fomr one instance to another.
+You can also transfer a custom hostname from one instance to another.

 ## Changing the hostname of an instance
 {: #changing_hostname_instance}